hourglass492/NSA-CodeBreaker/task06/writeup.md

 }
 ```

-Looking through this we can get a pretty general idea of what is happening based on the varaible names (which we will assume are not missleading, but who knows).
+Looking through this we can get a pretty general idea of what is happening based on the variable names (which we will assume are not misleading, but who knows).

 In these lines
 ```C